 4. Familiarity with Project Coordination and Deadline Management

-Hiring an executive assistant for CPA firms who are experienced in project coordination can significantly benefit a business.
+Hiring an executive assistant for CPA firms who is experienced in project coordination can significantly benefit a business.

 These professionals are skilled in tracking progress, assigning tasks, and ensuring projects are completed on time.